 This statement applies to content published on the www.oxford.gov.uk domain.
 It also applies to the Oxford City Council App version 3.0.19 (29 May 2021).
 It does not apply to content on Oxford City Council subdomains (for example, consultation.oxford.gov.uk) which generally have their own accessibility statements.

 The team behind this website hope that whoever needs to use it, can do so easily.
 We have tried to make it as accessible as possible.
 We want everyone who visits our website to feel welcome and find the experience rewarding.

-To create this website we used a company that ensure its meet the W3C Web Content Accessibility Guidelines (WCAG), and have designed the site to meet the AA standard.
+To create this website we used a company that ensure it meets the W3C Web Content Accessibility Guidelines (WCAG), and have designed the site to meet the AA standard.

 Using this website

 This website is run by Oxford City Council.
 We want as many people as possible to be able to use this website.
-For example, that means you should be able to:
+The text should be clear and simple to understand.
+You should be able to: